 Mr. Main (interpretation): Thank you, Mr. Speaker.
 Good morning to my constituents in Arviat and Whale Cove.
 Mr. Speaker, last month during August, having been invited and just before the local graduation ceremonies, I travelled to Whale Cove.
-They had several graduates at the ceremony where it was great to be invited and the graduates were:
+They had five graduates at the ceremony where it was great to be invited.
+The graduates were: